M. T. Vasudevan Nair: Manju and Kaalam

-His later novels, such as Manju (Mist; 1964) and Kaalam (Time; 1969), are characterised by profuse lyricism which cannot to be found in Naalukettu or Asuravithu.
-The eco-feminist theme of patriarchal domination and exploitation gains more prominence in Manju, MT's only novel with a female protagonist (Vimala).
+His later novels, such as Manju (Mist; 1964) and Kaalam (Time; 1969), are characterised by profuse lyricism which cannot be found in Naalukettu or Asuravithu.
+The eco-feminist theme of patriarchal domination and exploitation gained more prominence in Manju, MT's only novel with a female protagonist (Vimala).
 Set in the splendid landscape of Nainital, it stands apart as set in a milieu different from the usual one, the Valluvanadan village.
 The plot of the novel is allegedly similar to a Hindi story Parinde (Birds, 1956), by Nirmal Verma.
-However, both MT and Verma have rejected these claims.
+However, both MT and Verma had rejected these claims.

-In the novel Kaalam, MT returns to his favourite milieu, the dilapidated joint-family Nair tarwad set against the wider backdrop of the Valluvanadan village in the backdrop of the crumbling matrilineal order of Kerala in a newly independent India.
+In the novel Kaalam, MT returned to his favourite milieu, the dilapidated joint-family Nair tarwad set against the wider backdrop of the Valluvanadan village in the backdrop of the crumbling matrilineal order of Kerala in a newly independent India.
 Sethu, the protagonist, is toppled over by the eddies of social, cultural and economic transformation.
 Kaalam, though not strictly autobiographical, has a strong autobiographical element in it.
 Manju had a film adaptation in 1983, written and directed by MT himself.
-The novel also had a Hindi-language film adaptation titled Sarath Sandhya.
+The novel also had a Hindi-language film adaptation titled Sharad Sandhya.